Collection: Enduro Mountain Bikes

 Full Suspension Enduro

-Enduro racers, aggressive trail riders, and anyone who wants maximum descending capability without a motor.
+For - Enduro racers, aggressive trail riders, and anyone who wants maximum descending capability without a motor.
 Perfect for pedal-access enduro tracks and bike park laps.

-160-170mm travel, 29" or MX wheels, steep seat tubes for climbing efficiency, slack head tubes (63-64°) for high-speed stability.
+What's Different - 160-170mm travel, 29" or MX wheels, steep seat tubes for climbing efficiency, slack head tubes (63-64°) for high-speed stability.
 The classic enduro formula.

 Electric Enduro

-Riders who want enduro-level suspension and geometry but need assistance on long liaison climbs or want to lap more descents per day.
+For - Riders who want enduro-level suspension and geometry but need assistance on long liaison climbs or want to lap more descents per day.

-Pedal-assist motor with 290-580Wh batteries.
+What's Different - Pedal-assist motor with 290-580Wh batteries.
 Same aggressive geometry as full suspension enduro with a boost on climbs.
 Heavier but extends your range significantly.

 Still undecided?
 Choose a Race Enduro bike if you race or pedal to your descents.
 Choose a Park Enduro bike if you mostly ride chairlifts but sometimes pedal.
-Or explore our full mountain bikes collection to compare other options.
+Or explore our full mountain bikes collection compare other options.

 Enduro vs Trail vs Downhill Mountain Bikes